 In Alternet this week, my column addresses this strike.
 The last paragraph reads,

-- What the strike says is that India’s workers remain a
+- What the strike says is that India’s worker

 Saudi Arabia, which has been pumping oil at record high levels, has now indicated that it would boost its oil production ahead of crucial talks next month to freeze oil levels.
 The game played by Saudi Arabia has hurt oil exporting states such as Venezuela and Russia.
 Next month, OPEC and non-OPEC states will meet to renew talks about a freeze in production, which would of course raise oil prices.
 The dangerous game played by Saudi Arabia has put the kingdom itself at peril.